WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 You can specify different WordPress versions, plugins, themes, and other configuratio for the Docker container.
 See the [@wordpress/env package for additional details](/packages/env/README.md#wp-envjson) for details.

+#### Troubleshooting

+If you run into an issue, when trying to run `wp-env` a common one is `Error while running docker-compose command.`

+- Check that Docker Desktop is started and running.
+- Check Docker Desktop dashboard for logs, restart, or remove existing VMs.

+If you see the error: `Host is already in use by another container`

+- The container is already running, or another one is.
+You can stop an existing container running use `wp-env stop` from the directory you started it.

+If you see the error: `No .wp-env.json file found` or `Invalid .wp-env.json`

+- You need to create a valid .wp-env.json file.
+Try a file with just `{}`

 ### Alternative to Docker

-A block is just a plugin, so any WordPress environment can be used for development.
-A couple of alternatives that might be easier, since they do not require Docker install and setup.
+Docker is just one method to run a local WordPress environment.
+Block development and extending WordPress is done using normal plugins, so any WordPress environment can be used.
+A couple of alternatives that you can consider, that do not require installing Docker.

 -   [Local by Flywheel](https://localbyflywheel.com/) - Local is a single application you download and install.
 You will need to know where the plugin directory is located after install.
 If you create a site called `mywp` typically the plugin directory is installed at `~\Local Sites\mywp\app\public\wp-content\plugins`

 -   [WampServer](http://www.wampserver.com/en/) or [MAMP](https://www.mamp.info/) environments, both are quite similar to Local, combining a web server, PHP, and database.
-However these tools are not WordPress specific, so if you are not already using them, Local might be an easier option
+However these tools are not WordPress specific, so if you are not already using them, Local might be an easier option.

--   Remote server - you could work on remote server that is easy to setup, since most hosts have a standard WordPress install.
-However, this may require additional development time to sync to the server.
+-   Remote server - you can work on a remote server, most hosts provide a quick WordPress setup.
+However, this will require additional time thorughout development syncing to the server, or working directly on the remote server.

 The important part is having a WordPress site installed, and know where and how to update files in the plugins directory.